 In 2016, the firm has further specialized, and concentrates on probate, trust administration, trust modification (of irrevocable trusts), and related tax issues.

 “Beyond giving advice, I feel my job is to educate people to help them choose what they feel works best for their family situation,” he says.
 “I want to make sure that people are aware that there are things they can do to protect their assets in the hands of their loved ones.
 Some people choose to not implement the strategies I recommend, but at least they were aware of the various options.”

 No matter what service he’s providing, his top priority is always the best interests of the client.

 “One thing I value is being responsive to clients,” he says.
 “I stress that for myself and for my entire firm--that we need to be very prompt in following up with people and trying to get back to people within 24 hours, whether it’s a phone call or email.”

-In addition, Herman-Giddens maintains the North Carolina Estate Planning Blog, which he launched in 2006 as the first estate-planning blog specific to North Carolina.
-The blog is syndicated, and in 2011 was ranked in the U.S.’s top 25 estate planning, elder law and probate blogs by LexisNexis.
+In addition, Herman-Giddens maintains the North Carolina Probate Blog (formerly the North Carolina Estate Planning Blog), which he launched in 2006 as the first blog specific to North Carolina estates.
+The blog is syndicated, and in 2011 LexisNexis ranked it in the top 25 estate planning, elder law and probate blogs in the United States.

-His leisure pursuits include running — he ran a 50-mile race to celebrate his 50th birthday — travel, and cross-country motorcycling.
+His leisure pursuits include running — he ran a 50-mile race to celebrate his 50th birthday — travel, and boating in the Florida Keys.